Best Live Casino Sites in Australia for 2026

 The selection is more than decent, with dozens of roulette, blackjack, and baccarat options, as well as more than a hundred game shows.
 Although there aren’t any useful filtering options, at least all the live casino games are listed alphabetically, so you won’t have much trouble finding what you’re looking for.
 Some of my top picks here are French VIP Roulette by Platipus Live, Baccarat by Lucky Streak, and Casino Hold’em Live by Pragmatic Play Live.

-But one of the main reasons why Richard made the #3 spots are the bonuses.
+But one of the main reasons why Richard made the #4 spot is the bonuses.
 The welcome bonus of up to A$5,000 and 500 free spins is good enough, but if you’re a high roller, you can upgrade to the VIP welcome pack of up to A$50,000 and 780 free spins.
 Also, there are several no deposit promotions that you can get by doing some basic missions, like downloading the mobile app or turning the notifications on.

 Also, I like it when casinos are proactive, and Richard is definitely one of the best Australian casinos when it comes to surprise promos.
 For example, I recently logged in to my account (mind you, I’m an existing user), and I got a pop-up banner saying that I received 15 free spins for free – no deposit required.
 It’s not much, but do you say ‘No’ to a free chocolate sample?
 Exactly.